 - In the middle is 1.5 inches of latex-like foam, which gives the mattress some bounce.

-- The base layer is 7 inches of core polyurethane foam.
+- The base layer is 7 inches of core polyurethane foam and is pretty standard amongst bed-in-a-box mattresses.

 - While both mattresses incorporate memory foam, Tomorrow Sleep has more of a traditional memory foam feel.